ChondroFiller: A Non-Surgical Injection for Hip Joint Pain

 Frequently Asked Questions

-• Cartilage cushions the hip but has a limited ability to heal itself, so wear and early arthritis can cause persistent pain.
-Non-surgical options such as the ChondroFiller injection are of interest for suitable patients.
+• Cartilage cushions the hip but has a limited ability to heal itself, so wear and early arthritis can cause persistent pain that does not resolve with rest alone.
+Non-surgical options such as the ChondroFiller injection are of interest for suitable patients, though the hip's deep anatomy means careful assessment is needed before proceeding.

-• It is a non-surgical collagen injection that may add a protective, cushioning layer over worn surfaces to help reduce grinding.
-It is not surgery and not a cure for arthritis.
+• ChondroFiller is a non-surgical, ultrasound-guided collagen injection.
+Once inside the joint, the gel may add a protective, cushioning layer over worn surfaces to help reduce grinding.
+It is not surgery and not a cure for arthritis; individual responses vary and benefits cannot be guaranteed.

 Where to go from here